 If You Have a Concern, Let Us Know

-An abrupt decline in grades, an alarming Facebook posting, or erratic outbursts—these behaviors of concern may be part of coping with college life or they may form a pattern of behaviors that indicate someone needs help, Powell said.
+An abrupt decline in grades, an alarming Facebook posting, or erratic outbursts—these behaviors of concern may be part of coping with college life or they may form a pattern of behaviors that indicate someone needs help, Bachoo said.
 Because any one member of the community is likely to be privy to only part of the picture, the well-being of students and campus security depend on people coming forward to report their concerns.

 If you see something troubling, let us know, Bachoo said.
 We need people to communicate with us, to give us a sense of the situation.
 We're here to help.